Need a Lactation Space Where You Work? Start Here.

 1. Know your workplace rights

 All breastfeeding employees are covered by workplace laws that require lactation accommodations.
-The federal Fair Labor Standards Act (FLSA) 2022 amendment, the PUMP for Nursing Mothers Act, requires employers to provide break time and a private lactation space—that’s not a bathroom—for breastfeeding employees.
-Some states, however, have even stronger laws that extend the duration of protections or stipulate specific requirements for lactation accommodations (e.g. outlets).
-So look into your state workplace laws to present relevant information to leaders in your organization.
+The federal Fair Labor Standards Act (FLSA) 2022 law, the PUMP for Nursing Mothers Act, requires employers to provide break time and a private lactation space—that’s not a bathroom—for breastfeeding employees for up to one year following the birth of a baby.
+Many states have even stronger laws that extend the duration of protections or stipulate specific requirements for lactation accommodations (e.g. outlets).
+Find out what’s required in your state here: state workplace laws.

 2. Connect with HR leaders

-Ask the person(s) who handles your benefits if your workplace has a written lactation accommodation policy.
+Ask the person(s) who handles your benefits if your workplace has a written lactation policy.
 If not, this is an important first step for your organization’s leaders to take.
-A written lactation policy not only documents your rights as a breastfeeding employee, it also ensures that lactation accommodations are a priority rather than an afterthought.
-If you’re looking for examples of workplace lactation accommodation policies, the San Francisco Office of Labor Standards Enforcement (OLSE) provides excellent models, as well as sample lactation accommodation request forms.
+A written lactation policy documents your rights as a breastfeeding employee, ensures that lactation accommodations are a priority rather than an afterthought, and helps establish a breastfeeding-friendly culture for all employees.

 3. Make the business case for breastfeeding

-Supporting breastfeeding employees in the workplace isn’t just good for families and babies—it’s also good for businesses.
+Supporting breastfeeding employees in the workplace is good for families and babies— but it’s also good for businesses.
+(See here for more about the ROI of breastfeeding!)
 Talk with the person or department at your workplace who tracks hiring and retention.
 One study showed that having lactation support at work correlated with 94 percent retention rate.
-Research also suggests that supporting breastfeeding employees can boost employee loyalty, lower a company’s healthcare costs (breastfed babies tend to get sick less often, which can reduce the number of sick days moms need to take), and is far more cost-effective than replacing and training lost workers.
+Research also suggests that supporting breastfeeding employees can boost employee loyalty and lower a company’s healthcare costs (breastfed babies tend to get sick less often, which can reduce the number of sick days moms need to take).
 Need help articulating how easy it can be to provide lactations accommodations in the office?
-Share this page with your employer.)
+Share this page with your employer.

 4. Find the breastfeeding champions in your workplace

-Moms have been breastfeeding for, well, as long as mammals have been having babies.
-But providing workplace lactation accommodations is a fairly recent development.
-Supporting breastfeeding women is, however, an issue that affects women across all job sectors and job titles.
-So first identify allies at every level of your workplace.
-From CEOs to school superintendents, you’ll find leaders willing to listen and to make changes.
+Identify allies (or what the Mamava team calls lactivists!) at every level of your organization who are invested in improving lactation support and infrastructure.
+From CEOs to school superintendents, you’ll find leaders willing to listen and make changes.
 Then connect with other moms (and dads!) at work to have personal conversations about breastfeeding.
-It might feel awkward at first, but the more you can normalize talking about breastfeeding, the more normal it will be to provide the support working breastfeeding moms need.
 Remember, supporting breastfeeding isn’t just about helping moms—it’s about helping working families balance their personal and professional goals.

 Mamava designs solutions to empower breastfeeding and pumping parents on the go, like our freestanding lactation pods, Mamava’s lactation space locator app, and other helpful resources.